HeliosProfiles/DCS-CH-47F-Profile-by-MadKreator37/README.md

 **Remember to always make a back up of files before making changes**

-This is a profile for Helios Virtual Cockpit software, for use with DCS World
+This is a profile for Helios Virtual Cockpit software, for use with DCS World This profile utilises an updated set of JSON interfaces which have been contributed to was written into the Helios Virtual Cockpit project called **Helios**.
+This can be downloaded from [Helios latest release](https://github.com/HeliosVirtualCockpit/Helios/releases/latest)
 ### ABOUT

 ### Minimum Helios version required: 1.6.6110.0005